1313e/PRISM/joss_paper/paper.md

 However, as the number of available models increases, they also tend to become more distinct, making it difficult to keep track of their individual qualities.
 A full analysis of every model would be required in order to recognize these qualities.
 We commonly employ Markov chain Monte Carlo (MCMC) methods and Bayesian statistics for performing this task.
-However, as these methods are meant to be used for comparing models with each other, we think there is a more efficient way of analyzing them.
+However, as these methods are meant to be used for making approximations of the posterior probability distribution function, we think there is a more efficient way of analyzing them.

 We have built *PRISM*, a publicly available _Probabilistic Regression Instrument for Simulating Models_ for Python 2/3.
 *PRISM* uses the Bayes linear approach [@BLA], emulation technique [@Craig96, @Craig97] and history matching [@Raftery95, @Craig96, @Craig97] to construct an approximation (`emulator') of any given model, by combining limited model evaluations with advanced regression techniques, covariances and probability calculations.